liningtonlab/apvalidation/README.md

 ## 3. Reading the Parameter Files.
 Once the extraction is at this step, all files should be in an acceptable format for [nmrglue](https://www.nmrglue.com/) to process.

 The final step is to now extract the parameters from the data file to determine information about the experiment.
-This is done through the Varian, Bruker, and Jcampdx_Handler classes in [extract.py](https://github.com/liningtonlab/apvalidation/blob/main/apvalidation/extract.py).
+This is done through the Varian, Bruker, and Jcampdx classes in [extract.py](https://github.com/liningtonlab/apvalidation/blob/main/apvalidation/extract.py).
 The parameters to be extracted are:

 - experiment type
 - F2 nucleus